matthewlehner/matthewlehner.net/content/blog/2014-07-27-vietnamese-freelancing-tips.md

 ---
 title: Freelancing Tips From a Vietnamese Tour Guide
 date: 2014-07-27T00:00Z
+description:
-meta_description: Stop hiding out in a sea of freelancers.
+  Stop hiding out in a sea of freelancers.
 Hang out where your clients are, build rapport, and establish credibility before anything else.
-image: ha-long-bay-vietnam.jpg
+cover_image: ha-long-bay-vietnam.jpg
 featured_image_old: true
 path: "/vietnamese-freelancing-tips"
 ---